Exus Blog Article

 Indebtedness is not just a national issue; it’s a national epidemic and, to make matters worse, the government has made a point of distancing itself from these problems, stating officially that “All MFIs are private, not owned by the state.”
 Cambodia’s national bank is also taking a strong stance by revoking licenses from rural microfinance firms and issuing a public warning against borrowing from lenders who promise zero (or close to zero) interest on loans.

 For those who are approved, however, the country’s increasingly speedy march into the digital age could prove a major benefit.
 Japanese company Showcase Digital recently saw the potential in Cambodia’s mobile microfinancing sector and invested $300,000 into digital micro-financing company Digicro, which will help boost its micro-loan service in the country through its subsidiary Spean Luy.

 The Digicro app allows Cambodians to apply for small loans up to $1,000 in just 10 minutes with no paperwork and will benefit from an evaluation process that uses machine learning to build an infallible credit scoring system that evaluates each user’s ability to repay on an automatic case-by-case basis.
 Over half of Cambodians have access to the internet, but many of them are unable to apply for a loan either due to a lack of official documentation or because they live in a remote area.
-Digicro is just one of many systems that hope to democratise loans in Cambodia and help the country find its feet in this new age of digital banking.
+Digicro is just one of many systems that hope to democratize loans in Cambodia and help the country find its feet in this new age of digital banking.